 The above steps would help in repairing & recovering your data from your corrupt Flash Drive.
 However, these methods may not succeed always.
 So, it is recommended to try a professional tool in this matter.

-You can also recover your data from the USB Flash Drive using Kernel for Windows Data Recovery Tool stuck with following errors:
+You can also recover your data from the USB Flash Drive using Windows Data Recovery Tool stuck with following errors:

 - Error: Please Insert Disk into Removable Disk.